mweel1/usa_high_level/grants/personal-profile/v2/index.md

 - Location Tags or Air Tags
 - Vehicle Operating Systems
 - Phones
+- Watches

 ## Books

-A list of your purchased books in PDF format.
+A list of your purchased books will be in a open reader format.
 These can be shared based on rights when purchasing, or transferred.
+There can also be a transfer price.

 ## Bookmarks

 - Bookmarks can have multiple categories.

 - Bookmarks can be saved from the browser, and all native applications must have bookmarking functionality along along with optionally having deep linking capabilities.

+- Bookmarks need to be shown easily based on the operating system they are being called from.

 ## Contacts